The Peabody Public Library serves all individuals and organizations as a pathway to learning, culture and entertainment.

 In 1917, Simon J. Peabody donated land and funds to erect a building on North Main Street.
 He also bequeathed money to the library and the governing board created an endowment which has enabled the library to purchase capitol improvements.
 In 1970 the library board built a major addition doubling the size of that library.
 In 1992, the library became a Class I library and expanded its district to include two surrounding townships.

 In 1999, a new 27,500 square foot facility was built on Highway 205.
 Unfinished areas were used for an expansion in 2010.
-The 14.25 acres of property also includes a wetland area that may be used for educational purposes.
+The 14.25 acres of property also include a wetland area that may be used for educational purposes.

 Some previous members of the library board include